 Belonging to AIHA, an association that works for you and with you, is what grows the profession and is the basis for a lasting and meaningful relationship of shared values.
-Reach your professional and individual goals through the opportunities and resources that AIHA membership provides and be a part of a network of like-minded individuals from different backgrounds whose common purpose is to help make the world a better place.
+Reach your professional and individual goals through the opportunities and resources that AIHA membership provides and be a part of a network of like-minded individuals from different backgrounds whose common purpose is to help make the world a better - and safer - place.

 If I'm not a member, I can't expect the organization to exist, and I can't expect the organization to assist in educating other people on what we do in getting the word out on the value of industrial hygiene and safety and making that workplace safer [for] employers and employees.
 Because everybody's got to work together."